 The maximum number of records remains 232-1.

-only support a 32-bit size for allocated memory blocks, array sizes,
+32-bit size for allocated memory blocks, array sizes, and memory pointers.

 We expect to be able to remove remaining variable size constraints with netCDF-4 using the HDF5 format, but that won't be released until mid-2005.